 Sears Hill Bridge

 The Sears Hill Bridge, the 100+ year-old pedestrian link between Sears Hill and downtown, is one of Staunton’s sunset hotspots.
 It has a lot going for it.
-It’s easy to get to, it has height, it has history, it’s cool looking, it offers a fantastic view of downtown, and it has easy access to restaurants and watering holes so you can catch a drink or dinner after you snap your sunset pics.
+It’s easy to get to, has height, has history, it’s cool looking, offers a fantastic view of downtown, and has easy access to restaurants and watering holes so you can catch a drink or dinner after you snap your sunset pics.

 Mary Baldwin University

 There are a million reasons to attend Mary Baldwin University, and its access to sunsets must be somewhere on that list.
 Drive or climb up to the top of Cannon Hill (originally part of Staunton Military Academy) or watch the sun go down from Rose Terrace.
 While on Cannon Hill, check out the WWI memorial and the solar flower, MBU’s source of renewable energy.

 It’s a rite of passage for many people who grew up in the area to visit Humpback Rocks for a sunrise or sunset viewing.
 The 2-mile hike is steep and strenuous, but the views out over the Shenandoah and Rockfish Valleys are so worth it!
 Make sure you give yourself time to get back to the car before it gets too dark.
 Carry a good flashlight and watch your step on the way back down.

 Here’s a fun webpage that tells you when the sun will rise and set each day.
 In addition, you’ll be able to throw around brainy terms like nautical or civil twilight.
 Remember that the best time to take photographs is the hour before the sun sets or the hour after it rises.
 Photographers call it the golden hour, and here’s a link to a calculator.